roguehistory/Hist_Digh3814/content/en/week/2/alternative-project.md

 Virtual worlds are still human worlds, and the way death is memorialized in there might also provide us insight to how we construct death _out here_.
 Archaeology isn't just about the past, remember.
 We spend a great deal of our waking hours in these virtual worlds.
 Perhaps studying memorialization in-world will give us insight into memorializations of the future?
 Perhaps it might tell us about how people form social relationships in-world?
 Let's find out.

 Go into the game, and take screenshots.
 Then, working from your screenshots, [record them in our system](/week/2/do-the-project).

+{{< alert theme="warning" >}}
+Now, as we progress through the course, some of what I might suggest you do won't necessarily be feasible with this particular data.
+Sometimes it might; it'll just require a bit of creative thinking. **If you venture down this path** know that this is new for all of us, and be flexible accordingly.
+{{< /alert >}}